ToshioCP/Gtk4-tutorial/gfm/sec30.md

 - When a line is appended or inserted, the line is current.
 - When the current line is deleted, no line will be current.
 - When a button in the first column of GtkColumnView is clicked, the line will be current.
+- It is necessary to set the line status (whether current or not) when a GtkListItem is bound to an item in the list.
+It is because GtkListItem is recycled.
+A GtkListItem was possibly current line before but not current after recycled.
+The opposite can also be happen.

 The button of the current line is colored with red and otherwise white.